IBM/cpd-cli/cpdbr-oadp/README.md

     <https://github.com/openshift/oadp-operator/tree/oadp-0.2.6/#creating-velero-cr>

     The following is an example of a custom resource for a Velero instance.
-Note that the CSI plugin is enabled, which allows snapshots of CSI-backed volumes.
-Restic is enabled via enable_restic: true

-    The cpdbr-velero-plugin is specified under the custom_velero_plugins property.

     Replace the "s_3__url" in the backup storage location with the URL of the object store obtained above.

     Note: If the s3 url needs to changed after Velero is installed, uninstall Velero and OADP, and reinstall.
     See [Uninstalling OADP and Velero](#uninstalling-oadp-and-velero).

+    A bucket must first be created in the object store.
+Specify the same bucket name in the "bucket" field.

+    The CSI plugin is enabled, which allows snapshots of CSI-backed volumes.
+Restic is enabled via enable_restic: true

+    The cpdbr-velero-plugin is specified under the custom_velero_plugins property.

 ```
 apiVersion: konveyor.openshift.io/v1alpha1